Volyyig/UniAZ/README.md

 # UniAz 🔐

-UniAz is a small Rust crate that provides a simple, Unicode-aware way to encode a single Unicode character into a custom alphabet and recover it back.
+UniAz is a small Rust crate that provides a simple, Unicode-aware way to encode a single Unicode character into the alphabet and recover it back.
 It combines a base converter and a light-weight cipher permutation to produce obfuscated string representations of characters.
+It is intended to provide a readable, mappable, and easy-to-remember alternative representation for non‑ASCII characters in situations where they might otherwise become garbled.

 Key features
 - 🔁 Encrypt and decrypt individual Unicode characters via `UniAz`.
-- 🧩 Uses a configurable alphabet (default: lowercase A–Z) and anybase conversion.
+- 🧩 Uses the normal latin alphabet in ascii(A–Z).
 - ⚡ Lightweight: single-file API for easy integration and testing.

 Installation